zextras/carbonio-mailbox/README.md

  `mvn install`

-- Run mailbox Jetty service locally (experimental):
+## Run mailbox Jetty service locally (experimental)

 - build carbonio-db Docker image locally [store/utils/docker/carbonio-db](store/utils/docker/carbonio-db)
 - run docker-compose up in [store/utils/docker](store/utils/docker) (starts carbonio-db and carbonio LDAP)
 - run mvn jetty:run from store module

+The environment will consist of:

+- mailbox (jetty process)
+- an LDAP server
+- a MariaDB database

+To create a user (e.g.: demo@test) you need to:

+- create a server with your name of choice ("localhost") and with attribute "zimbraServiceEnabled" equal to "service"
+- create the user demo@test with "zimbraMailHost" equal to "localhost".
+Upon creation the system checks the user's "zimbraMailHost" against a valid server enabled with "service" (mail) capability

 ## Contribute to Carbonio Mailbox